justijndepover/ssh-passwords/README.md

 ![Screenshot](/screenshot.png)

 ## note
-Please note that this workflow was created to enhance my personal workflow and thusfore is probably not perfect for your environment!
+Please note that this workflow was created to enhance my personal workflow and thus fore is probably not perfect for your environment!

 ## about
 This workflow makes it possible to easily access all of the ssh passwords for all of my projects.